JayBrown/wys-WhatsYourSign-shell-script-version/README.md

 ![grab7](https://github.com/JayBrown/wys-WhatsYourSign-shell-script-version/blob/master/img/grab_wys-app-cracked.jpg)

 #### Auxiliary list with unsigned executable files
-*Note that some developers erroneously set the executable bits on files that do not need it; *wys* scans will take longer in these cases.*
+*Note that some developers erroneously set the executable bits on files that do not need it; this really messes things up, and *wys* scans will take longer in these cases.*

 ![grab15](https://github.com/JayBrown/wys-WhatsYourSign-shell-script-version/blob/master/img/grab_wys-app-cracked-aux.jpg)